If you’ve ever wanted to create an eBook now's the time. Here's what you need to know to create your own and sell it on your website.

-You may design it yourself, use an online design tool (or download software) or employ the services of a third party graphic designer.
+You may design it yourself, use an online design tool (or eBook templates) or employ the services of a third party graphic designer.

 We do suggest the graphic designer as you don’t want to leave your book’s first impression to chance.
 Whichever route you choose, follow these guidelines to ensure the best possible cover:

 When using visuals keep these things in mind:

 Consumers will judge your book based on you know what.
 Don’t give them a reason to judge it harshly.

 Once everything is together, then comes the conversion process.
 The main factor is to offer your eBook in multiple formats, to satisfy the needs of all of your readers, especially when selling it on your website.